fb-pixel

 Considering the number of record sales so far, Castaldo is anticipating growth of around 7 or 8 per cent in 2024.
 However, this depends on what records are brought out.
 He says, “Taylor Swift put out new releases at the end of last year, so it would need an artist of comparable size releasing records.”

-But with Fleetwood Mac’s Rumours and Pink Floyd’s The Dark Side Of The Moon also featuring in the top ten, it’s not just new releases consumers are buying.
+But with Fleetwood Mac’s Rumours and Pink Floyd’s The Dark Side of the Moon also featuring in the top 10, it’s not just new releases consumers are buying.

 Putnam said the second half of 2023 was more challenging for HMV due to the cost-of-living crisis and bad weather.
 Forsyth believes the cost-of-living crisis is something to be mindful of, but says the market is slightly up on 2023, which bodes well for the year ahead.